mrkkrp/mrkkrp.github.io/posts/latest-additions-to-megaparsec.md

 ## The `observing` primitive

-This is a new method in the `MonadPasec` type class (added in 5.1.0), which looks like this:
+This is a new method in the `MonadParsec` type class (added in 5.1.0), which looks like this:

 ```haskell